Biology Homework Chapter 16: Prokaryotes

 Perform the study activity below:

 Work through the Click and Learn activity Winogradsky Column: Microbial Ecology in A Bottle.
 Read the background tab, then use the slide to examine each layer in the Winodradsky column.
-How do the bacterial organisms found in the bottle differ in the different microennvironments?
-What factors affect isolation of different types of baceria into the different layers?
-How does the bottle simulate an actual pond environmnt?
+How do the bacterial organisms found in the bottle differ in the different microenvironments?
+What factors affect isolation of different types of bacteria into the different layers?
+How does the bottle simulate an actual pond environment?